 This is a proof obligation that is an input to the KeY Prover.
 The first section in the file tagged with java tells the prover where the source code of the program to be verified is.
-The program variables section defines all the program/JAVA variables that are going to be used in the proof obligation.
+The program variables section defines all the program/Java variables that are going to be used in the proof obligation.
 The problem section defines the actual proof obligation.
 The string preconditions is a place holder for the preconditions necessary to establish the correct execution of aMethod.
 One of the obvious conditions to put there, is that the self reference is not null: !self = null.
 With this proof obligation we want to prove that a call to aMethod either terminates normally or with an exception of type ISOException.
 The actual call to the method, self.aMethod(), appears inside the diamond modality (<{}>) and is wrapped with some additional statements.
-The diamond requires the program to terminate normally, without any exceptions-any program p throwing an uncaught exception does not satisfy the formula $\langle p \rangle true$.
+The diamond requires the program to terminate normally - the trivial postcondition true is only satisfied if no exceptions are thrown.
 So, to specify that a program throws a certain kind of exception only, one wraps the actual program with a try-catch statement catching the particular kind of exception.
 This way, if our method terminates normally or throws an ISOException (only), the program inside the diamond still terminates normally, making the proof obligation valid.
 In case any other kind of exception is thrown the proof obligation becomes invalid.
-The method-frame statement tells the prover that our program is executed in the context of the MyApplet class.
-Such information is necessary, for example, when the method in question is private.
-The method-frame statements is one of the extensions to JAVA syntax used in JAVA CARD DL to deal with scopes of methods, method return values, etc. We want to stress here, that this extension is a superset of JAVA, not a subset-any valid JAVA/JAVA CARD program can be used inside the modality.
-What follows, and what cannot be seen in this schematic example, is that method calls can have arguments and return values of arbitrary JAVA type.
+The method-frame statement tells the prover that our program is executed in the context of the MyApplet class (e.g., such information is necessary if aMethod is private).
+The method-frame statements is one of the extensions to JAVA syntax used in Java Card DL to deal with scopes of methods, method return values, etc. We want to stress here, that this extension is a superset of JAVA, not a subset - any valid Java/Java Card program can be used inside the modality.

 Let us now demonstrate this property with real examples.
 First we give a specification of Demoney's method verifyPIN.
-This method is common to almost every JAVA CARD applet, it is responsible for verifying the correctness of the PIN passed in the APDU.
-When the PIN is correct the method sets a global flag indicating successful PIN verification and returns.
-If the PIN is not correct or the maximum number of PIN entry trials has been reached an ISOException with a proper status code (including the number of tries left to enter the correct PIN) is thrown.
-The following is the proof obligation for the KeY Prover specifying that the verifyPIN method is only allowed to throw ISOException.
-For the simplicity of reading we diverge slightly from the actual KeY Prover syntax, however no important issues are omitted4:
+This method is common to almost every Java Card applet, it is responsible for verifying the correctness of the PIN passed in the APDU.
+If the PIN is correct the method sets a global flag indicating successful PIN verification and returns, otherwise an ISOException with a proper status code (including the number of tries left to enter the correct PIN) is thrown.
+The proof obligation below specifies that verifyPIN is only allowed to throw ISOException.
+The example is abbreviated; however, no important issues are omitted: